neuroverse-fm/neuropilot/README.md

 - let Neuro read and open files in the workspace.
 - let Neuro create, rename and delete files in the workspace.
 - let Neuro run pre-defined tasks.
+- let Neuro interact with the git repository, if one is present in the open workspace.

 This extension **will not**:

 - let Neuro read what you type in real time, unless you enable it in the settings.
 - give Neuro direct terminal access.
+- allow Neuro to change global git configurations.

 ## How to use